Chapter 1 : Train talk

 He laughed enthusiastically and leaned against the carriage door in one swift, graceful movement.
 It was in that moment that Lily realised she was still supported by someone.
 Hastily she pulled herself out the arms of the stranger and began to turn around and thank them.
 But she stopped dead when she saw a flash of that familiar untidy, jet black hair.
 Her thankful smile turned into a malicious glare as she rose to her five foot seven inch height in front of the "famous" James Potter.
 He was just the same as she remembered: his glittering hazel eyes still shone brightly behind his circle shaped, wire rimmed glasses, and yes, he was still wearing that ‘charming’ grin that so many girls fell for over the past six years.
-However, his now six-foot-one height towered over the slightness of her figure; it was then she realised that, like Sirius, he had become quite muscular over the summer.
-He was actually quite manly.
-But, she reminded herself swiftly, now was not the time to be thinking about that!
+However, his now six-foot-one height towered over the slightness of her figure; it was then she realised that, like Sirius, he had become a lot taller and broader over the summer.

 "Hello, Evans.
 Glad to be of service.
 How was your summer?"
 James said, tucking his hands deep into his pockets and rocking backwards and forwards on his heels.

 She glared more emphatically into his hazel eyes, wondering if he was an idiot for thinking everything was peachy between the two of them – asking how her summer was, imagine.
 "I didn’t want your service in the first place, Potter.
-So please keep your hands away from me."
+So please keep your hands to yourself next time."

 With that she stalked off with her trunk in tow, all the way to the front of the train.

-After she had slammed herself into the Head compartment, he hung his head, shaking it slowly and groaning softly in disappointment.
+"All I bloody asked was how her summer was!" he muttered after she had slammed a distant carriage door shut.
+He hung his head, shaking it slowly and groaning softly in disappointment.

-"Oh, cheer up Prongsie!"
+"Oh, cheer up Prongs!"
 Sirius began, "At least she didn’t curse you or something.
 That’s definitely an improvement from last year.
 Plus, you didn’t ask her out!
 Now that’s worth a pat on the back!"
-To emphasis his point, Sirius slapped James heartily on the shoulder.
+To emphasise his point, Sirius slapped James heartily on the shoulder.

 "But she still managed to get angry and stalk off.
 I want this year to be different.
-I want to show her that I’m not the bullying, conceited wart that she thinks I am.
-I want her to see that over the summer I have changed for the better!
-I need this girl, Sirius.
-I need Lily."
+I want to show her I’ve changed over the summer.
+I really like her, Sirius.
+I want her to see the best in me."

-"All in good time my little stag, all in good time."
+"All in good time James, all in good time."